mhogomchungu/media-downloader/README.md

 Portable version for Microsoft Windows is [here](https://github.com/mhogomchungu/media-downloader/releases/download/2.7.0/MediaDownloader-2.7.0.zip).

-### Binary packages for Linux distributions

-Binary downloads for a few Linux distributions are [here](https://software.opensuse.org//download.html?project=home%3Aobs_mhogomchungu&package=media-downloader).

 #### Aur package for Arch Linux
 Arch linux users can build the project from source using [this](https://aur.archlinux.org/packages/media-downloader) aur package.

+#### Aur package for Fedora
+Media Downloader is in official Fedora repositories and can be installed by running ```sudo dnf -y install media-downloader```

+### Binary packages for other Linux distributions

+Binary downloads for a few Linux distributions are [here](https://software.opensuse.org//download.html?project=home%3Aobs_mhogomchungu&package=media-downloader).

 #### Binary package for Ubuntu
 To install a binary package in Ubuntu, download a binary package directly and then click it and Ubuntu should offer to install it.